About Socotra

 In 1507, Portugal landed an occupying force at the capital of Soq to “liberate” the assumed friendly Christians from Arabic Islamic rule.
 However, they are not welcome as enthusiastically. as they expected and abandoned the Island four years later.

-The Islands passed under the control of the Mahra sultans in 1511.
+The Island passed under the control of the Mahra sultans in 1511.

 In 1800 the fanatical and puritanical south Arabian tribe.
 The Wahabees attacked Socotra and destroyed tombs, churches.
 And graveyards on the coast around Hadibo. and terrified the Bedouin into formally accepting the Mohammedan faith.